Broad-Spectrum CBD Softgels

-As the CBD industry booms, infused CBD products are becoming one of the most popular and trendy ways to access the benefit-packed, hemp-derived compound.
-Variety is the name of the game and these products come in a wide range of forms including chocolates, gummies, cookies and more.
-There are even pet-friendly treats available for your dog or cat.
+Infused CBD products are one of the most popular and trendy ways to access the benefit-packed, hemp-derived compound.
+Variety is the name of the game and these products come in a wide range of forms including chocolates, gummies, cookies, and more.

-In this article, we walk you through how to take your favorite honey and infuse it with our water-soluble Hydro CBD.
-You'll end up with complete control of the end product - low-cost, pure, effective, water-soluble CBD honey!
+In this article, we walk you through how to take your favorite honey and infuse it with our water-soluble Hydro CBD tincture.
+You'll end up with a highly effective, high-value infusion that you have complete control over.

 This entire process is fairly simple so most of the tools you need will likely already be in your kitchen:

-CBD Hydro is Big Sky Botanicals' water-soluble tincture that features nano-sized oil particles that are suspended throughout the tincture.
-This technology allows for the tincture to disperse throughout water (or in this case honey) without quickly separating as an oil would.
+CBD Hydro is a water-soluble tincture that features nano-sized oil particles that are suspended throughout the tincture.
+This nanotechnology allows for the Hydro tincture to disperse throughout liquids (or in this case honey) without separating as an oil would.

-Not only does this make mixing the solution easier, but our water-soluble formula is up to 5x more bioavailable than oil-based or crystalline CBD.
+Not only does this make mixing the solution easier, but our water-soluble formula is up to 500% more bioavailable than oil-based or crystalline CBD.
 This means that up to 5x as much of the precious hemp extract is absorbed by the body.
-For more information on this product, see the Hydro spotlight which includes a video of the tincture in action being added to water.
+The result is a lower cost per dose because you need to consume less CBD than you would if using a non-water-soluble product:

-With the advantages of Hydro on the table, it's still worth mentioning that this recipe could be made using either a concentrated full-spectrum hemp extract (not an oil-based tincture but uncut hemp extract) or CBD isolate.
-The drawbacks are that these solutions lack the water-soluble effectiveness of Hydro.
-This means they won't infuse as well throughout the honey, they may separate over time and they won't be as effective which means you will have to infuse more CBD for the same effects.
+It's still worth mentioning that this recipe could be made using either a concentrated full-spectrum hemp extract (not an oil-based tincture but uncut hemp extract) or CBD isolate.
+The drawbacks are that these solutions lack water-soluble properties.
+This means they won't infuse as well throughout the honey, they may separate over time, and they won't be as effective which means you will have to infuse more CBD for the same effects.

 Despite the downsides of these two alternatives, we've included alternate instructions for using full-spectrum extract or CBD isolate at the end of the article.
 The main recipe follows our recommended path, showing you how to make the Hydro-based honey infusion.